Frequently asked questions

 Did you get my registration/payment?

 For the registration, you will get a confirmation email right away.
 If it does not arrive, please let us know.
 When you wire your fees it often takes a few days for the bank to process it.
-PayPal is much faster but charges us fees, that is why we prefer bank transfer if possible.
 Either way, when your payment arrives we will inform you a few days afterwards.

 If it is not possible for you to wire us your fee upfront, then let us know.
 We generally require upfront payment, but can make the rare exception.
 We cannot, however, postpone the payment for food for you.